'Women much more powerful than men', Rahul Gandhi demonstrates Aikido in Kerala college | Politics

 At the Kochi college, Gandhi also said women are way more powerful than men.
 "I will tell you a secret that men will never tell you, women are much more powerful than men," he said.

+"Women, they do not understand how their power works and where their power comes from.
+And that is the whole point of empowerment," Gandhi said.
+Referring to the demonstration of Aikido Gandhi said "That's a principle of life as long as you are positioning yourself you all have a huge amount of strength....
+Society wants to convince you that you are less powerful.
+For that you have to understand the way you are being pushed and position yourself accordingly."

-Gandhi had in Tamil Nadu earlier this month had done pushups after invited to do so by a student of a school he was visiting.
+Earlier this month, Gandhi in Tamil Nadu had done pushups after invited to do so by a student of a school he was visiting.
 He had there too demonstrated an Aikido move.
 Gandhi has been campaigning extensively in Kerala.
 Recently, he had while campaigning in Kollam taken a dip into the sea with fishermen.

+Gandhi is campaigning in Ernakulam, Kottayam and Alappuzha districts.
+On Tuesday, Rahul Gandhi will campaign in Pala, Kanjirappally, Piravom, Kunnathunad, Muvattupuzha, Perumbavoor and Angamaly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)